Interstate Commerce Act - Explained

 The United States Congress passed the Interstate Commerce Act of 1887 to regulate the railroad industry.
 While the Act did not give the government price control powers, it ensured reasonable and just railroad rates.
 Under the law, railroads must publicize shipping rates and cannot discriminate between short and long haul prices, a practice unfair to smallholder farmers in the Western and Southern Territory and favorable to the Official Eastern states.
 The Act established the interstate Commerce Commission (ICC), a federal regulatory agency that enforced compliance with the new regulations.
 The ICC Act was the first federal law in the United States with the power to regulate private businesses.
 Amendments to the law widened its regulatory powers to other industries and modes of transportation.

-References for the Interstate Commerce Act
+How Does the Interstate Commerce Act Apply?